MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 Specify an App Service name that is unique in Azure.
 The name must be 3-60 characters long and can contain only letters, numbers, and hyphens.
 The name must start with a letter and end with a letter or number.

 Use `az webapp list-runtimes` to get a list of available runtimes.
+Use the `PYTHON|X.Y` format, where `X.Y` is the Python version.

+You can also specify the location of the App Service with the `--location` parameter.
+Use the `az account list-locations --output table` command to get a list of available locations.

 **Step 7.** If your app uses a custom startup command, then use the [az webapp config][3] use that command.
 If your app doesn't have a custom startup command, skip this step.